efeyalcxin/tiktok-reverse-engineered/README.md

 - X-Gorgon , X-Bogus , X-Argus , X-Medusa , X-Thyron and X-Ladon , on the other hand, is a security signature used in TikTok API requests, generated through a sophisticated series of cryptographic operations.

 The process begins by computing MD5 hashes of key components of the request—this includes the URL parameters, request body (often referred to as the "stub"), and any cookies.
 These hashes are combined into an initial array along with certain constant values and the current Unix time.

+X-Gorgon isn't required on requests anymore, This is due to it being outdated.

 This array is then processed by a custom transformation engine, typically referred to as the XG class.
 Each element undergoes complex bitwise operations, including bit reversal, XOR with both fixed and calculated values, and bit rotations.
 Functions like reverse and RBIT are used to further obscure the data.